Anoncheg1/captcha-image-to-grayscale/README.md

 1) Detect location characters by second larges colour on image
 2) clear from noise if 1) was seccess
-3) invert colours if to make black on white text
+3) invert colours if needed to make black on white text

 PHPcaptcha